pupilfirst/pupilfirst/docs/developers/upgrading.md

 Your current version can be found in `Pupilfirst::Application::VERSION` or in the Docker image tag.

+### 2023.1

+This version mergers the `conclusion` with `status` in the `submission_reports` table.
+This change is not backwards compatible.
+If you are using the GraphQL API, you will need to ensure that `submissionReports` query is called with the `status` argument instead of `conclusion`.

 ### 2022.4

 This version adds a `completed_at` attribute to students.
 This attribute will be used to determine if a student has completed a course.
 After upgrading, you should run the following script via the Rails console to set the `completed_at` attribute for all eligible students: